atelier-saulx/based/packages/client/README.md

   const data = await client.analytics({ type: 'view', $geo: true, $history: 30 })
   console.log(data)           // prints an object containing all the information as the normal
                               // client.analytics call, but with a geo property containig ISO value counts,
-                              // and with the counts turned into an array of max 30 tuples,
+                              // and with the total counts turned into an array of max 30 tuples,
                               // with the first item in the tuple being a timestamp and the second one being the value at the time